 1/2 cup olive oil

-2 cup walnuts and/or pecans, chopped fine
+2 cups walnuts and/or pecans, chopped fine

 1/4 cup nutritional yeast

 7 cups Special K cereal (or non-sugary gluten-free cereal flakes)

 Method for Making Special K Roast